kaisenlinux/manpages-dev/category/Mount/mount.md

               The default is set from `dmask' option.
 (If the directory is writable, utime(2) is also allowed.
 I.e. ~dmask & 022)

               Normally utime(2) checks that the current process is owner of the file, or that it has the CAP_FOWNER capability.
 But FAT filesystems don't have UID/GID on  disk,  so  the normal check is too inflexible.
 With this option you can relax it.

        check=value
               Three different levels of pickiness can be chosen:

               r[elaxed]
-                     Upper and lower case are accepted and equivalent, long name parts are truncated (e.g. verylongname.foobar becomes verylong.foo), leading and embedded spaces are  accepted in each name part (name and extension).
+                     Upper  and lower case are accepted and equivalent, long name parts are truncated (e.g. verylongname.foobar becomes verylong.foo), leading and embedded spaces are ac‐ cepted in each name part (name and extension).

               n[ormal]
                      Like "relaxed", but many special characters (*, ?, <, spaces, etc.) are rejected.
 This is the default.